 THE BOTTOM LINE

-As cyclists, we can ride literally anywhere on the road, going any speed, regardless of traffic conditions.
+As A cyclist, YOU can ride literally anywhere on the road, going any speed, regardless of traffic conditions.

 CLAIM YOUR RIGHTS

 At this point your mind very well may be blown.
 You may be thinking, “yeah well, that’s all fine and good but how does my theoretical right to the road translate into actual not getting killed?!”
-You may be thinking, "That is THE!
+Or maybe, "That is THE!
 RUDEST!"
 Or, "Yeah, but I'm sure she's not accounting for...".
 Or perhaps you’re feeling empowered in a way you never have before.

-Ironically, to the extent that cyclists have control over safety outcomes vis-a-vis motor vehicle drivers, the safest way to ride is to assert our right to the road (indeed, it's downright dangerous not to).
-This is because excessively accommodating motor vehicle traffic renders us invisible and unpredictable to drivers.
-It is therefore critical that we take a lane when necessary, refuse to yield when it’s not safe to do so and ride far enough from the curb that we can safely maneuver around hazards.
+Ironically, to the extent that cyclists can control safety outcomes vis-a-vis motor vehicle drivers, the safest way to ride is to assert your right to the road (indeed, it's downright dangerous not to).
+This is because excessively accommodating motor vehicle traffic renders a bicyclist invisible and unpredictable to drivers.
+It is therefore critical that you take a lane when necessary, refuse to yield when it’s not safe to do so and ride far enough from the curb that you can safely maneuver around hazards.
 It’s true that drivers may have all sorts of feels about that.
-But it’s not “rude” to exercise our right of way, to take up time and space on the road.
-It’s our right and we need to claim it—not for the sake of it or to be a jerk, of course, but to keep ourselves safe!
+But it’s not “rude” to exercise your right of way, to take up time and space on the road.
+It’s your right and you need to claim it—not for the sake of it or to be a jerk, of course, but to keep yourself safe!

 HOW YAY BIKES!
 CAN HELP

-It always surprises the newbies with whom we ride how much they can influence motorists’ behavior by exercising their right of way and riding visibly and predictably in the proper lane position.
-Join us on an educational ride** to gain the confidence you need to assert your rights and stay safe out there!
+It tends to surprise people how much they can influence motorists’ behavior by exercising their right of way and riding visibly and predictably in the proper lane position.
+Join us on an educational ride to gain the confidence you need to assert your rights and stay safe out there!
 Yay Bikes! members ride free on our monthly How We Roll educational bike rides, but space is limited so register now!

 In the meantime, for some easy reading, check out Bob Mionske's classic Bicycling and the Law: Your Rights as a Cyclist to learn ALLLLL the nuances of bike law.